waterbycounty

 What's happening with rivers in Granville County right now?

-Granville County's primary USGS streamgage on the TAR RIVER is currently reading 4.51 cubic feet per second — 3% of the long-term mean of 153.53 cfs.
+Granville County's primary USGS streamgage on the TAR RIVER has a pipeline snapshot of 4.51 cubic feet per second — 3% of the long-term mean of 153.53 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Granville County water compare to the North Carolina average?